jtart/react-universal-app/README.md

 #### Parameterized Routing

 uni supports React Router's parameterized routing.
-As data-fetching is defined on the route, parameterized routing is a breeze, and can be handled very cleanly.
+As data fetching is defined on the route, parameterized routing is a breeze, and can be handled very cleanly.

 ```JavaScript
 // app/routes.js